moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 So, let's move on to possible solutions to this situation.
 DOM API!
 There's a lot of interesting things about it; oddly enough, people have worked on it meticulously over the years.
 It's incredibly huge, it has a lot of features, and there are a number of such features that you can't hide from behind a wall of props.

 How would we solve the problem with conditional rendering, for example?
 Well, DOM API have [node.append()](https://developer.mozilla.org/en-US/docs/Web/API/Element/append) or [node.appendChild()](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) methods, [node.remove()](https://developer.mozilla.org/en-US/docs/Web/API/Element/remove) method and [node.isConnected](https://developer.mozilla.org/en-US/docs/Web/API/Node/isConnected) property.
 We can use it to add or remove a node at any time and determine if it is connected to the DOM tree.
-React, for example, basically does just that.

-But here, too, they were reckless in taking this description outside of the component.
-But does it make any sense?
 The state of a node (even with its children) connected to a DOM tree should be reported by the component itself, not by any external blocks.
 So we could do something like that:

 ```typescript
 export function Component({ showMessage }) {